sckn/sckn/README.md

 ### Hi there 👋

-- 🔭 I’m currently working VDF
+- 🔭 I’m currently working Naduvi
-- 🌱 I’m currently
 - 💬 Ask me about Linux, Python, DevOps etc

 <a href="https://dev.to/sckn">